Megadwarf47/ProjectOutlawn/GhidraNotes/TheNewStuff/TutorialNew.md

 2.Search for the message you want to do inside `Data Type Manager` (It'll always be inside `fb`)

-3.Just put everything in the same spot
+3.Just put everything in the same spot (Create a new thing inside pvz's `fb` section)

 ![image](https://github.com/user-attachments/assets/c56cfd5e-0d5b-4a69-84cf-071461ef13f8)